Passport delay ruins woman's dream Jamaica vacation

 Keyes said the typical 10-week passport process is now taking much longer, even if you pay for expedited service.

-It's similar the the tax refund delays plaguing the IRS this year, due to staffing shortages and a 3-month shutdown last year.
+It's similar to the tax refund delays plaguing the IRS this year, due to staffing shortages and a three-month shutdown last year.

-"There's a confluence of delays in passport processing times reaching more than 5 months," he said.
+"There's a confluence of delays in passport processing times reaching more than five months," he said.

 His advice?
-Get your passport application or renewal in 6 months before you plan foreign travel.
+Get your passport application or renewal in six months before you plan foreign travel.

-"If you don't have your passport in hand you can't travel internationally," Keyes said.
+"If you don't have your passport in hand, you can't travel internationally," Keyes said.

 What you can do